Pauline Garon: Early life

 Garon made her film debut in Remodeling Her Husband as a body double for Dorothy Gish.
 She was associated with D.W.
 Griffith when she first came to Hollywood in 1920.
 Garon's first important role came in 1921's The Power Within.
 She also played the body double for Sylvia Breamer in Doubling for Romeo (1921).

-In 1923, she was hailed as Cecil B. DeMille's big new discovery.
-He cast her in only two films.
-One was Adam's Rib (1923).
+A steadily rising star, she appeared opposite Owen Moore in Reported Missing (1922).
+Garon received much praise for her role in Henry King's adaptation of Sonny (1922).
+King chose her after seeing her perform in the stage production on Broadway.
+She co-starred with Richard Barthelmess in the First National Pictures release.
+However, in 1923, she was hailed as Cecil B. DeMille's big new discovery.
+He cast her in two films, including Adam's Rib (1923).
 She was selected as one of the WAMPAS Baby Stars in 1923.
-Even before her "discovery", Garon had been a steadily rising star.
-She appeared opposite Owen Moore in Reported Missing (1922).
-Garon received much praise for her role in Henry King's adaptation of Sonny.
-She had been chosen for this role by King after he saw her portray the role in the stage production on Broadway.
-She co-starred with Richard Barthelmess in the First National Pictures release.

 Garon was making at least five films a year after her popularity soared.
 She was playing many lead roles in B movies and supporting roles in more glamorous films.
 She co-starred with Gloria Swanson and John Boles in The Love of Sunya (1927).

 By 1928, Garon's career began to decline dramatically.
 She appeared mostly in French renditions of Paramount Pictures movies.
 She was cast in less popular English films as well.
 By the early 1930s, Garon was given small uncredited roles.
 By 1934, she had vanished from film.
 Garon played a bit part in How Green Was My Valley (1941) and appeared briefly in two westerns, Song of the Saddle (1936) and The Cowboy and the Blonde (1941).

 Personal life

-On February 20, 1928, Garon became an American citizen.
+Garon became an American citizen on February 20, 1928.

-While filming The Average Woman in 1924 rumors began to spread that Garon had become engaged to Gene Sarazen, the professional golfer.
+While filming The Average Woman in 1924 rumors began to spread that Garon had become engaged to Gene Sarazen, a professional golfer.
 In March 1924 she issued a complete denial of the rumors.

-Garon married three times.
+She married three times.
 She wed Lowell Sherman on February 15, 1926.
 Sherman's influence led Garon to refuse a long-term contract with Paramount.

-She separated from Sherman in August 1927.
-In February 1940 she eloped with radio star and actor, Clyde Harland Alban, to Yuma, Arizona.
-Garon and Alban divorced in 1942.
+They separated in August 1927.
+In February 1940, she eloped to Yuma, Arizona, with radio star and actor Clyde Harland Alban.
+They divorced in 1942.

 She married Ross Forrester, widower of actress Marion Aye, in May 1953 and remained with him until he died.

-Death

-Garon died at Patton State Hospital a psychiatric institution in San Bernardino, California in August 30,1965 ten days before her 65th birthday.
-The cause of death was a brain disorder.
-Garon's health had been precarious for some time.
-She collapsed at the 20th Century Fox studios in June 5,1952.
+Garon's health had been precarious many years before her death.
+She collapsed at the 20th Century Fox studios on June 5, 1952.
+She was a patient at Patton State Hospital, a psychiatric institution in San Bernardino, California.
+On August 30, 1965, ten days before her 65th birthday she died from a brain disorder.